We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 while root:

-# If both p and q are smaller than root, go left
+# If both p and q are less than the current node, move to left subtree

 if p.val < root.val and q.val < root.val: